jeffhowarth/eeprimer/src/concepts/bands_image.md

 A band represents a _raster_ data model.

-A stack of one or more bands compose an _image_.
+One or more bands in a stack makes an _image_.

 ![A stack of bands compose an image](https://geography.middlebury.edu/howarth/ee_edu/bands_images-01.png)